rayankhouryy/ar-map-explorer/CONTRIBUTING.md

-n I# Contributing to AR Map Explorer
+# Contributing to AR Map Explorer

 We love your input!
 We want to make contributing to AR Map Explorer as easy and transparent as possible, whether it's: